MicrosoftDocs/learn/learn-pr/wwl-sci/mitigate-incidents-microsoft-365-defender/includes/7-use-action-center.md

 ### Converting user reported messages from the custom mailbox into an admin submission
 If you've configured the custom mailbox to intercept user-reported messages without sending the messages to Microsoft, you can find and send specific messages to Microsoft for analysis.

-On the User reported messages tab, select a message in the list, click Submit to Microsoft for analysis, and then select one of the following values from the dropdown list:
+On the User reported messages tab, select a message in the list, select Submit to Microsoft for analysis, and then select one of the following values from the dropdown list:

 - Report clean
 - Report phishing